Danny Torrance: Doctor Sleep

 Thirty years later, Danny (now going by "Dan") is still haunted by the events at the Overlook and tormented by his visions, and as such has become an alcoholic, just like his father.
 He drifts through the U.S. until he settles in Frazier, New Hampshire, where he quits drinking and joins Alcoholics Anonymous with the help of his friend and fellow alcoholic Billy Freeman.
 He gets a job tending to a miniature replica of the town and a small train running around it before eventually finding employment at a local hospice, where he uses his "shine" to comfort dying patients as they pass on.

-He begins receiving messages from Abra Stone, a young girl with a "shine" of her own, who tells him of a group of vampiric creatures called The True Knot, who are killing children who "shine" and absorbing their power.
+He begins receiving messages from Abra Stone, a young girl with a "shine" of her own, who tells him of a group of psychic vampires called The True Knot, who are killing children who "shine" and absorbing their power.
 When the True Knot targets Abra, she telepathically asks Dan for help.

 Dan travels to Abra's home and convinces her family of the danger she faces after defeating members of the True Knot who try to kidnap her.
 After talking with Abra's great-grandmother, Concetta Reynolds, he learns that Lucy, Abra's mother, was in fact Jack Torrance's illegitimate child, making him Abra's uncle and Lucy's half-brother, which he reveals to the family.
 He and Abra telepathically bait the True Knot's leader, Rose the Hat, into following them to the former site of the Overlook.
 He engages Rose in a brutal battle, aided by Jack Torrance's ghost; together, they push her off an observation platform to her death.
 Before leaving, Dan sees Jack's ghost wave goodbye and disappear, finally at peace.

 The novel ends with Dan celebrating 15 years of sobriety, having become close with Abra and her family as he attends her 15th birthday party.
 Dan tells Abra about his family's history of alcoholism and rage, warning her to avoid the same issues.
 Dan advises Abra on how to handle her "shine" whenever she feels upset, before returning to the hospice to comfort a patient.